SanketLatthe/hello-world/README.md

-# hello-world
+# greetings program
-This is hello world to learn git
+This is simple program to greet users.